Galungan and Kuningan in Bali

 Another 'New Year’ in Bali0

-The Balinese celebrate the day of Galungan, which commemorates the triumph of Dharma over Adharma, or good against evil, this February 9 to 11.
+The Balinese celebrate the day of Galungan, which commemorates the triumph of Dharma over Adharma, or good against evil, this April 4 to 6.
 Second in significance after the Nyepi or Saka New Year, this observance comes twice a Gregorian year, as the Balinese use a 210-day calendar system known as the Pawukon that is the basis for their daily rituals, temple anniversaries and holidays.
-Galungan is celebrated again on September 6-8.Read More
+Galungan is celebrated again on November 1-3.Read More

 - Highlights Of Bali Full-Day Tour